 Enforcement costs refer to the incremental costs to society to comply with requirements of a restriction that has come into effect.
 These costs are likely to be borne by two main groups of stakeholders: enforcement authorities and the industry placing clay targets on the market.
 Enforcement costs can be broken down in two main cost groups: administrative and analytical or testing costs.
 The former costs consist of incremental administrative costs for staff salaries, materials, equipment and overhead to be incurred to ensure compliance.
 Analytical testing costs include costs to develop testing methods and to test whether products meet the requirements of the restriction.
-Standard analytical methods exist to measure the 18-PAH concentration in clay targets (see Annex XV report Error!
-Reference source not found.).
+Standard analytical methods exist to measure the 18-PAH concentration in clay targets (see Appendix E.7.
+Practicality and enforceability in the Background document).